yellowchocobo/yellowchocobo.github.io/_pages/about.md

 Impact cratering
 ------

-A large part of my researcher career has focus on the study of the formation of impact craters.
+A large part of my research career has focused on the study of the formation of impact craters.
 I have investigated the formation of impact craters with the help of impact numerical models.
 Among others, I investigated the influence of target properties on crater dimensions, and derived scaling laws so that a relationship between the projectile properties

 ![Terrestrial boulder fields (planetary analogs)](/images/M117792992L_thumb.png)